o1-labs/rfcs/00xx-vinegar.md

 * verify the remainder of the kimchi proof over the 'base field'
 * perform initial verification of the 'vinegar-step' proof over the 'base field'
 * expose the remaining unverified information from 'vinegar-step' in the public input, so that it can be finalized by a pickles step proof
+    - During 'vinegar-wrap', the VinegarStep's `challenge_poly_commitments` and `old_bulletproof_challenges` will create `MessageForNextWrap` that will be a part of the VinegarWrap statement.
+Then they will be passed to the Step proof, and from there consumed in `step_verifier/finalize_other_proof`.
 * expose a public input compatible with the pickles format, so that pickles recursion can operate over the proof.

 The operations needed are conceptually very similar to the operations in the existing pickles circuits.
 However, because we want to avoid hard-coding the particular details of the kimchi proof into the circuit, we will need to be careful to construct 'vinegar-step' and 'vinegar-wrap' in a generic way, with some mechanism to describe the verification steps required for a particular kimchi-style proof.